fxadilima/memanah-rajawali/README.md

 here.
 I do not use fancy codes to transform the **Markdown** text, just enough to give us convenience and nice text, with all references videos (if any), and also some screenshots I get from dramas here and there.

+## Server

+Convenient reading, we should use some HTTP server, in this repository I added a server.js that you can use with node.js or some other platform like NW.js (previously, Node Webkit), PHP, or something else.
+This will enable you to do *fetch* from the *client*, then transform the resulting text into HTML.

+Please note though, this is not the best server in the world, obviously.

 ## Downloading

 The entire book can be downloaded by clicking the download button, and choose to download the ZIP.